slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 ...
 ```

 Although the majority of your configuration work will be done via the IDE to the `/stacks` yaml, it's important to understand these `atmos` commands so that you can describe the generated configuration for debugging purposes.

 ## Provision the development stack

+### Bootstrap terraform state S3 bucket

+> Other backends exist, but we recommend S3/tfstate-backend
+> We also recommend one s3 bucket per account

+How to do it

+Summary